As Wisconsin has become more auto-dependent, local ordinances have responded to accommodate vehicles.

 1000 Friends encourages Wisconsin communities to reconsider their local regulations that may be inadvertently supporting suburban sprawl and auto-oriented neighborhoods.

-This is the second post in a series highlighting the relationship between land use and transportation.
-Keep an eye out for part three on minimum lot sizes.
+This is the second post in a series highlighting the relationship between land use and transportation – the Transportation Connection – below is a full list of articles in the series.